 Five minutes walk from Mile End Tube in Bow you will find Tower Hamlets Cemetery; a hidden gem of calm green space in the bustling heart of East London.
 Agreed, it is nowhere near as grand or as large as Highgate cemetery, but it's certainly worth a visit ~ to see a Victorian graveyard surrounded by natural wildnerness.

-The cemetery is a secret world set in the heart of London's bustling East End.
-The first internment was in 1841, the last in 1966.
-Essentially a graveyard for the working class, its 27 acres of consecrated ground are full of interesting monuments, with many obelisks and angels dedicated to trade unionists, and champions of workers' rights, philanthropists, merchants, sailors and shipbuilders.
+The first internment took place here in 1841.
+The last in 1966.
+Essentially, the graveyard was provided for the working class, but over the 27 acres of consecrated ground are many ornate monuments, with obelisks and angels dedicated to trade unionists and other champions of workers' rights, as well as philanthropists, merchants, sailors, and shipbuilders from the nearby docks.

-As the cemetery appears in scenes from my novel, The Somnambulist
+As the cemetery appears in scenes from The Somnambulist

 The VV ~ Essie Fox ~ discussing The Somnambulist on Channel 4's Bookclub